BurakPM/edx/CompanyStructure/README.md

 # CompanyStructure
 Module 3 Project for Microsoft: DEV277x Object Oriented Programming in Java in EDX.
-MARCH 2018

 For this project you are going to practice using inheritance, interfaces and abstract classes to relate objects to one another.
 The following is a description of each class and its behavior.